EngagingGear/RegexEz/README.md

 $field.tld: sample@example.com $= com
 ```

+Notice that we use the $= to indicate the expected value of the field.

 Finally you can extract these fields when there are multiple matches, With this template:
 ```
 email: $(username)@$domain)\.$(tld)